 Well everything we do online leaves a digital footprint (other terms are available), information left behind which is stored as cookies and sent back to the website we were visiting.
 This information can be used in different ways:

-- Some are crucial to the websites features
+- Some are crucial to the features of the website

-- Some track the sites performance, noting things like the pages that are visited or where visitors come from
+- Some track the performance of the sites, noting things like the pages that are visited or where visitors come from

 - Whilst others are used for targeted advertising